KSCO: History

 KSCO signed on the air on September 21, 1947.
-It originally was powered at 1,000 watts by day and 500 watts at night and was housed in a distinctive art deco building, which was constructed for the station, and still broadcasts there today.
-The founder was Charles Vernon Berlin, who also served as General Manager and Chief Engineer.
+It originally was powered at 1,000 watts by day and was housed in a distinctive art deco building, which was constructed for the station, and still broadcasts there today.
+The founder was Charles Vernon Berlin, who also served as general manager and chief engineer.
 In 1962, he added 99.1 KSCO-FM (now KSQL).